-I was raised in a pretty liberal household, both of my parents used drugs when they were younger.
+I was raised in a pretty liberal household, both of my parents experimented with drugs when they were younger.
 No biases there, or anything.
-I know the perception many people have, which is, that if you don't drink, smoke or whatever, you are missing out.

-Your life circumstance or decisions make you different... we should just embrace it... soon, you will see that people will gravitate to you because you just don't give a damn what they think.
-If I am a loser because of my decisions, I embrace it fully.
+Your life circumstance or decisions make you different... we should embrace it... soon, you will see that people will gravitate to you because you just don't give a damn what they think.
+If I am a ‘prude’ because of my decisions, I embrace it fully.

 It is so important to let go of someone else's idea of who you should be and embrace your own.
 So, you live at your parents' house, you're spending the day listening to music, creating art, you're struggling to keep a job, you're not making enough money pursuing your passions, you're sitting on a patio all day long... embrace it and be kind to yourself.
 Find peace of mind in knowing that at least you're not hurting any one.

-I think as long as I know where I’m coming from, as long as I know what I want.
-As long as I listen to my instincts and not delude myself, as long as I check in and know what my true intention is, even if it’s as simple as: to make a friend, to fuck, to learn something, to be quiet, to be brave, to protect myself, to be alone, to have fun, to dance, to see another side of life/ of the story…then I’m not operating from an unconscious place.
-I’m not letting fear or insecurity guide me.
+As long as you listen to my instincts and not delude yourself, as long as you check in and know what your true intention is, even if it’s as simple as: to make a friend, to fuck, to learn something, to be quiet, to be brave, to protect yourself, to be alone, to have fun, to dance, to see another side of life/ of the story…then you are not operating from an unconscious place.
+You’re not letting fear or insecurity guide you.

-As long as I’m awake, present and aware of my motivation, and the consequences, and I am not intentionally hurting anyone, it's all good.
+As long as you are awake, present and aware of your motivation, the consequences, and you are not intentionally hurting anyone, it's all good.

 "I myself am made entirely of flaws, stitched together with good intentions." — Augusten Burroughs